 A very large institution can survive real opposition, even if its organization is mostly hollow.
 It absorbs organizational damage, never truly recovering, but still persisting.
 As it is unlikely to simply outlast a determined opponent, in order to survive it must have some automated defense mechanism in place that can permanently disable or deter opposition.

-A security organization’s ability to launch investigations finding compromising material on their opponent is an example of this phenomenon.
+A security organization’s ability to launch investigations that find compromising material on their opponent is an example of this phenomenon.
 This ability is part of their core functionality and can easily be deployed.
-Such automated counter-attacks will not be innovative, but rather merely exercising one of the many organs the organization developed long ago.
+Such automated counter-attacks will not be innovative, but rather merely will exercise one of the many organs that the organization developed long ago.

-Despite being more vulnerable to destruction by greater powers, fighting, self-contained, and young organizations are far likelier to be active.
+Despite being more vulnerable to destruction by greater powers, organizations that are fighting, self-contained, and young are far likelier to be active.
 Where do we see these today?
 Overall, large and proceduralized institutions dominate the landscape in industry after industry.
 Even in Silicon Valley, companies like Yahoo and Facebook are best understood as mature media companies rather than young upstarts.

 Peaceful, integrated, and long-lasting institutions are often seen as healthy and likely to endure.
-However, precisely these conditions are what allow their gradual hollowing out and descent into dysfunction to remain unnoticed.
+However, it is precisely these conditions that allow their gradual hollowing-out and descent into dysfunction to remain unnoticed.

-Their ancient nature might signify a fully automated machine.
-Their integration with the rest of society and other institutions can signal they are getting by on the health of their environment rather than their own remaining functionality.
-And finally a lack of serious conflict means their resources and positions aren’t honest signals of their current abilities.
+The ancient nature of such institutions might signify the presence of a fully-automated machine.
+Their integration with the rest of society and other institutions can signal that they are getting by on the health of their environment, rather than their own residual functionality (remember, functional institutions subsidize all others).
+And finally, a lack of serious conflict means that their current resources and positions aren’t honest signals of their current abilities.
 The difficulty of assessing these factors makes it clear that organizational failure often comes as surprise not just to outsiders, but to insiders as well.